-Mr. Fall is making a revolution in calligraphy, infusing his work with a specifically African movement and rhythm.
-He goes beyond the traditional tools of the trade and experiments with pencils, brushes, and acrylics, making the form of his letters naturally graceful, sweeping, and sinuous.
-In addition to his mastery of a uniquely West African calligraphic form, Mr. Fall is learned in the mystical, numerological, and symbolic aspects of the letters that make up his work.
+Mr. Fall made a revolution in West African calligraphy, infusing his work with a specifically African movement and rhythm.
+He went beyond the traditional tools of the trade and experimented with pencils, brushes, and acrylics, making the form of his letters naturally graceful, sweeping, and sinuous.
+In addition to his mastery of a uniquely West African calligraphic form, Mr. Fall was learned in the mystical, numerological, and symbolic aspects of the letters that make up his work.
 He has spoken on the historical, cultural and spiritual importance of his artworks at various international conferences (American Institute of Maghrib Studies, 2009) and universities, worked with young people internationally, and his art has been exhibited at the Fowler Museum at UCLA, the Spencer Museum of Art at the University of Kansas, and Boston University, and other museums around the world.

-At present Mr. Fall continues to produce art, work with young people, and exhibit both in Sénégal and internationally.
-Currently, there is no school or center dedicated to the art of West African calligraphy for the purpose of instruction or research.
-Fall would like to build the first permanent home for the West African Calligraphy Institute to receive young people from all over the world who wish to be trained in the Arabic calligraphy of black Africa.
-We have acquired land and Yelimane is dedicating the profits from his artwork to lay the foundations for the center.
-Fall is calling for support for this project, and encourages any interested sponsors (individuals or organizations) to contact him in order to assist in this crucial initiative.
+Mr. Fall may have left this earth in 2019, but through his artworks in Senegal and abroad, in his relationships with the young people of Senegal, and by the sheer breadth of his work during his lifetime, he sill lives in us and his work continues to work.
+Currently, there is a calligraphy school in Nigeria, but there is no school or center specifically dedicated to the art of the West African calligraphic form for the purpose of instruction or research.
+Fall is building the first permanent home for the West African Calligraphy Institute to receive people from all over the world who wish to be trained in the Arabic calligraphy of West Africa, to produce artworks, and conduct related research.
+We are always calling for more support for this project, and encourage any interested sponsors (individuals or organizations) to contact us in order to assist in this crucial initiative.